NaturalHistoryMuseum/ckanext-ldap/README.md

 - `ckanext.ldap.migrate` :  If defined and true this will change an existing CKAN user with the same username to an LDAP user.
 Otherwise, an exception `UserConflictError`is raised if LDAP-login with an already existing local CKAN username is attempted.
 This option provides a migration path from local CKAN authentication to LDAP authentication: Rename all users to their LDAP usernames and instruct them to login with their LDAP credentials.
 Migration then happens transparently.
 - `ckanext.ldap.debug_level`: Default value 0 (no logging).
 [More information](https://www.python-ldap.org/en/python-ldap-3.0.0b1/reference/ldap.html?highlight=debug_level#ldap.OPT_DEBUG_LEVEL).
 - `ckanext.ldap.trace_level`: Default value 0 (no logging).
 [More information](https://www.python-ldap.org/en/python-ldap-3.0.0b1/reference/ldap.html?highlight=trace_level#ldap.initialize).
+- `ckanext.ldap.use_first`: Override the `ckanext.ldap.search.filter` to accept the first record if multiple records are returned.

 **Note**: Configuration options without the `ckanext.` prefix are deprecated and will be eventually removed.
 Please update your settings if you are using them.